Using a Chord Diagram

 2. Data preparation

-To follow the examples in this article, connect to the Adventure Works SSAS database and locate the create the following cube perspective:
+To follow the examples in this article, connect to the Adventure Works SSAS database and create the following cube perspective:

 - The Sales Orders and Sales Summary measures.

 While in the dashboard designer, use the Data Visualization option from the toolbar and select Chord Diagram.